Pennsylvania's State Correctional Institutions

 SCI Greensburg (Westmoreland County) opened in 1969 as the first regional correctional facility, holding mostly short term offenders.
 On May 1, 1986, the State Regional Correctional Facility at Greensburg was redesignated "SCI Greensburg" by Governor's Proclamation.
 The purpose of the change was to permit housing of a greater number of state sentenced inmates -- a necessity with the growing inmate population.
 This facility, which housed adult male offenders, was closed June 30, 2013.

 SCI Pittsburgh (Allegheny County) opened in 1882.
-Known to locals as “Western Pen,” the prison was put into “mothball” status in January 2005, when the final group of inmates was transferred to other prisons in the state.
+Known to locals as “Western Pen,” the prison was put into “moth ball” status in January 2005, when the final group of inmates was transferred to other prisons in the state.
 The administration building was renovated to serve as a community corrections center for approximately 80 residents.
-The building also houses community corrections offices.
+The building also housed community corrections offices.
 The prison was reopened in June 2007 to help the department deal with its ever-increasing inmate population.
-It houses adult male offenders.
+It housed adult male inmates.